stencila/stencila/r/README.md

 ## Use

-This package is primarily aimed at R developers wanting to programmatically generate, or modify, executable documents.
-It exports a constructor function for each type of document node in the Stencila Schema e.g. `Article`, `Paragraph`, `CodeChunk`.
+This package exports a factory function for each type of document node in the Stencila Schema e.g. `Article`, `Paragraph`, `CodeChunk`.

 For example,